StevenMDixon/IJScript/Tips.md

 // what could d be? nobody knows! *its a... d = a*
 ```

-Reading through many style guides you will notice that Ternary statements are highly frowned upon.
+Reading through different style guides you will notice that ternary statements are often frowned upon.
 Most guides will say to exclude them and some guides will advise that you can use them but do not nest them.
+But they are the best use case for IJS.

 ### exclusive `&&`/`||`

-if you need quick if statements you can use `&&` or `||`.
+If you need quick if statements you can use `&&` or `||`.
 Javascript has this fun quirk where the second value in a comparision with these operators is always returned.
 This can be a valuable substitute for `if` statements.

 ```JavaScript